tylersaw/OpenCV_Samples/README.md

 OpenCV_Samples
 ==============

-some tests of opencv library
+some tests of the opencv library